 Compared to some less ethical whale shark destinations in the world, the situation in Holbox is a lot more controlled.
-In order to protect the whale sharks, a limited number of people are allowed to visit them each day as well as the number of people in the water.
+In order to protect the whale sharks, a limited number of people are allowed to be in the water each day.

-Another way Holbox has tried to keep the experience ethical is by not feeding the whales.
-When looking into swimming with whales, avoid anywhere they feed the whales as this can disrupt their natural habits and can result in reliance on humans.
+Another way Holbox to keep the experience ethical is by not feeding the whales.
+When looking into swimming with whales, avoid any tour where they feed the whales as this can disrupt their natural habits and can result in reliance on humans.

-For this once in a lifetime experience, you can join a tour that will cost you around 2,000 MXN ($99) – 3,000 MXN ($145).
+For this once-in-a-lifetime experience, you can join a tour that will cost you around 2,000 MXN ($115) – 3,000 MXN ($175).
 This can be a pretty popular activity, so to make sure you don’t miss your chance to swim with the whales you can book the experience online in advance.

 If you’ve ever wondered what it feels like to walk on water then Punta Mosquito can get you pretty close to this feeling.